Our learning is structured around these key areas:

 To win the award you must be in your 1st, 2nd, 3rd or 4th year of study at University and must complete an online application answering some qualifying questions.
 If you're successful in progressing through to the second round you will be invited to present your ideas to a panel of high calibre judges who represent Balfour Beatty and the Institution of Civil Engineers who will ultimately select a winner.

-The prize for winning is not only the title of ICE – Balfour Beatty Student Innovator of the Year 2017, but is a fully paid 3 month summer placement with the Balfour Beatty Health, Safety, Environment and Sustainability (HSES) team in the London region.
+The prize for winning is not only the title of ICE – Balfour Beatty Student Innovator of the Year 2020 but is a fully paid 3-month summer placement with the Balfour Beatty Health, Safety, Environment and Sustainability (HSES) team in the London region.
 You will be getting involved with onsite teams and working on real life major construction projects where you will have the opportunity to make a difference to the way things are normally done.
-You will also be involved with the ICE and invited to spend time with the ICE President on his official visit to South East England.
-What you make of your time as ICE - Balfour Beatty Student Innovator of the Year 2017 is up to you, but we are looking for the right person who has the ability and the drive to get stuck in and make the most of it.
+You will also be involved with the ICE, you will have the opportunity to get involved in many of ICE London and ICE South East England events run throughout the year.
+What you make of your time as ICE - Balfour Beatty Student Innovator of the Year 2019 is up to you, but we are looking for the right person who has the ability and the drive to get stuck in and make the most of it.

 Looking to further your civil engineering career or want to get your career off the ground?
 Want to help solve issues around the world from connecting a remote village to solving the energy shortage?
 Then a career in civil engineering could be just for you.
 Find out what you will need to know to start your career or further your development in civil engineering, no matter what stage you're at.